 Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed oxycodone and aspirin tablets.
 Addiction can occur at recommended dosages and if the drug is misused or abused.

-Assess each patient’s risk for opioid addiction, abuse, or misuse prior to prescribing oxycodone and aspirin tablets, and monitor all patients receiving oxycodone and aspirin tablets for the development of these behaviors and conditions.
+Assess each patient’s risk for opioid addiction, abuse, or misuse prior to prescribing oxycodone and aspirin tablets, and reassess all patients receiving oxycodone and aspirin tablets for the development of these behaviors and conditions.
 Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as oxycodone and aspirin tablets, but use in such patients necessitates intensive counseling about the risks and proper use of oxycodone and aspirin tablets along with intensive monitoring for signs of addiction, abuse, and misuse.
+Patients at increased risk may be prescribed opioids such as oxycodone and aspirin tablets but use in such patients necessitates intensive counseling about the risks and proper use of oxycodone and aspirin tablets along with frequent reevaluation for signs of addiction, abuse, and misuse.
+Consider prescribing naloxone for the emergency treatment of opioid overdose [see WARNINGS, DOSAGE AND ADMINISTRATION].

-Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
+Opioids are sought by nonmedical use and are subject to diversion from legitimate prescribed use.
 Consider these risks when prescribing or dispensing oxycodone and aspirin tablets.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper disposal of unused drug (see PRECAUTIONS; Information for Patients).
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on careful storage of the drug during the course of treatment and proper disposal of unused drug (see PRECAUTIONS; Information for Patients/Caregivers).
 Contact local state professional licensing board or state-controlled substances authority for information on how to prevent and detect abuse or diversion of this product.

 To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse, the Food and Drug Administration (FDA) has required a Risk Evaluation and Mitigation Strategy (REMS) for these products.
 Under the requirements of the REMS, drug companies with approved opioid analgesic products must make REMS-compliant education programs available to healthcare providers.
 Healthcare providers are strongly encouraged to do all of the following:

-Concomitant use of oxycodone and aspirin tablets with CYP3A4 inducers or discontinuation of an CYP3A4 inhibitor could decrease oxycodone plasma concentrations, decrease opioid efficacy or, possibly, lead to a withdrawal syndrome in a patient who had developed physical dependence to oxycodone.
-When using oxycodone and aspirin tablets with CYP3A4 inducers or discontinuing CYP3A4 inhibitors, monitor patients closely at frequent intervals and consider increasing the opioid dosage if needed to maintain adequate analgesia or if symptoms of opioid withdrawal occur (see PRECAUTIONS; Drug Interactions).
+Concomitant use of oxycodone and aspirin tablets with CYP3A4 inducers or discontinuation of a CYP3A4 inhibitor could decrease oxycodone plasma concentrations, decrease opioid efficacy or, possibly, lead to a withdrawal syndrome in a patient who had developed physical dependence to oxycodone.
+When using oxycodone and aspirin tablets with CYP3A4 inducers or discontinuing CYP3A4 inhibitors, evaluate patients at frequent intervals and consider increasing the opioid dosage if needed to maintain adequate analgesia or if symptoms of opioid withdrawal occur (see PRECAUTIONS; Drug Interactions).

 The use of oxycodone and aspirin tablets in patients with acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment is contraindicated.